-Passers-by became street performers and artists on the wearable stage that reflects their images to them.
+The system gives rise to a roving interactive performance space where the roles of performer versus spectator, as well as architecture versus occupant, are challenged and inverted (As shown in Fig. 2).
+Passers-by become street performers and artists on the wearable stage that reflects their images to them.
 The stage itself, ordinarily thought of as a piece of architecture, has become a piece of clothing.
-Of course, the ability to play with or walk away from the situation and not participate mitigates the invasiveness of the sur/sous/coveillance.
+Of course, the ability to choose to participate mitigates the invasiveness of the situation.

-These relationships become more complex when wearing the apparatus into spaces such as shopping malls that are semi-public rather than fully public.
+These relationships, however, become more complex when wearing the device into spaces such as shopping malls that are semi-public rather than fully public.
 The potential for confrontation between the wearer and security personnel increases by moving into the more highly surveilled spaces of malls and stores while wearing the hidden camera and the projector.
-The device also loses much of its playfulness as it moves across this invisible barrier.
+The device also loses much of its playfulness as it moves across this invisible border.
+Therefore, the more highly surveilled a space is, the more objections are raised about such sousveillance, regardless of whether the content displayed is satirical or advertising in nature.